karakays/cka/README.md

 |api-server| Router for outbound (from kubectl) and inbound requests (from kubelet)
 |controller| Monitors workers
 |etcd| Distributed datastore
-|scheduler| Assigns pods to nodes
+|scheduler| Assigns tasks to workers
-|container runtime | Provides runtime for pods e.g. docker, CRI-O or container
+|container runtime | Provides runtime for pods e.g. docker, CRI-O or containerd
 |kubelet| Node agent that talks to api-server

 ## Node roles